MehdiK/mehdik.github.io/_posts/2018-06-22-listen-challenge-commit.md

 And some people don't even listen - they either completely tune out as the other person speaks or constantly interrupt them!

 To create a productive team, the first and most important step is to listen.
 When I say *listen*, I don't mean to hear the other person.
 I mean listen to them with empathy.
-Put yourself in their shoes and see the world from their point of view.
-Be curious about their point of view, ask questions to understand their feelings, pain points and goals.
+Put yourself in their shoes and see the world from their point of view, be genuinely curious ask questions to understand their feelings, pain points and goals.

 A lot of arguments happen because people don't listen wholeheartedly to others.
 It is easy to get defensive and argumentative when you feel the other person doesn't care about your point of view.
 So it's very critical that during this phase you don't interrupt, disagree, or even agree.
 You do one and only one thing: you listen intently.